Steps to reproduce:

 - Open Regedit.

 - Type any keyword in the search field that definitely doesn't exist in the registry (e. g., I typed "lol").

-It will not find any keys/values containing that keyword, and after nothing will found, will appear a messagebox that the search in registry is completed.
+It will not find any keys/values containing that keyword, and after nothing will found, Regedit will not notify the user about the search has been finished: regedit_before_2.mp4.

 I made a fix for this, and will submit a PR.
-After my changes, it has the same behaviour as in MS regedit: regedit_after_1.mp4.
+After my changes, it has the same behaviour as MS Regedit: regedit_after_2.mp4.